FRENCH VERSION [170x26’]

 Today, Chanel is one of the world's most famous luxury brands.
-Emblematic of high-end French fashion, its international appeal has not wavered for more than a century.
+It symbolizes high-end French fashion, and its international appeal has not wavered for over a century.

-How did this woman, born at the end of the 19th century into a destitute family, become this mythical figure?
+How did this woman, born at the end of the 19th century into an impoverished family, become this mythical figure?

 Standing tall amongst the very few palaces in Paris is the Bristol.

 It has 200 rooms and suites and a 3-star restaurant headed by chef Eric Fréchon.
 Its 600 employees offer an unparalleled service for customers willing to pay up to 24,000 euros per night.

 CANNES, THE REVIVAL OF A LEGENDARY PALACE 44’

 One of the jewels of the Croisette

 The famous Martinez hotel, one of the jewels of the Croisette in Cannes, renowned for hosting the stars and the jet set, has been renovated from top to bottom.